rob2d/ids-frontend-code-kata/README.md

 For this Kata, imagine our Design team would like you to create a simple error dialog called a message dialog `<custom-message-dialog>`.

-This message dialog should appear in the middle of the page when clicking on the `<custom-button>` that reads *Show Message*.
+This message dialog should appear in the middle of the page when clicking on the `<custom-button>` that reads *Show Error Message*.
 The Message dialog should try to follow the design standards and technology standards we set out.

 ## Working Example